Neighborhood · No. 11

 Kichijoji is Tokyo's most-loved residential neighborhood — Inokashira Park, secondhand bookstores, indie coffee, the Ghibli Museum.
 Further west the Tama region opens up: Tachikawa's massive Showa Memorial Park, Akiruno's Kurochaya 55-year-old kominka ryotei, the Akigawa river-bed grills, Mt.
 Mitake hikes.
 The Tokyo most Tokyoites forget exists.

-Kichijoji & West Suburbs · shop
+All spots in Kichijoji & West Suburbs